-Quantitative methods that require measurement of zone diameters also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
-One such standardized procedure requires the use of standardized inoculum concentrations.
-This procedure uses paper disks impregnated with $1.25/23.75~\mu g$ of sulfamethoxazole/trimethoprim to test the susceptibility of microorganisms to sulfamethoxazole/trimethoprim.
+Quantitative methods that require measurement of zone diameters can also provide reproducible estimates of the susceptibility of bacteria to antimicrobial compounds.
+The zone size provides an estimate of the susceptibility of bacteria to antimicrobial compounds.
+The zone size should be determined using a standardized test method^{14,15}.
+This procedure uses paper disks impregnated with 1.25/23.75 μg of trimethoprim/sulfamethoxazole to test the susceptibility of microorganisms to trimethoprim/sulfamethoxazole.
+The disc diffusion interpretive criteria are provided in Table 1.